JustasDaugi/typing-speed-test/README.md

 ## Instructions
+1. Clone the repository.
+Install the Live Server extension
 1. Right click on index.html, select 'Open with Live Server'.
 2. Alternatively, you can run the app from the js folder by typing node server.js in the terminal.
 Set BASE_PATH to the root folder in environment variables.
 Then, install dotenv using command npm install dotenv.
 2. Click on the text area to start typing.